-Welcome to the first Hugs & Bacon TV Show post on the website where we dive right in and cover 10 tips for gluten free baking.
+Welcome to the post on the website where we dive right in and cover 10 tips for gluten free baking.
 On the daily show (Monday-Friday), I will be covering topics ranging from Paleo Cooking, Fitness, Mindset, Life, Marriage, Pit Bulls and anything else you ask me for.
 If you have any topics, questions or suggestions leave it in the comments below.

-There are a couple of “Rules” for the show.
+There are a couple of “Rules.”
 Actually they are requests so we can continue inspire and empower people to Join the Civilized Caveman family using our #hugsandbacon power.
 Here they are:

 - Paying it forward and sharing is encouraged and requested.
 My content is free so I ask that you “pay” in social currency.
 Pinterest, Instagram, and Periscope are my preferred platforms, but everything is appreciated.